yiyuanyi/rock-paper-scissors/README.md

 7)Have got playRound() to work using the player prompt and computerPlay().
 Works fine now!!! nice

 8)Adding if/else statements to the loop function to play 5 rounds and add up scores and return the winner of the 5 rounds.

+9)Fixed curly brackets in function section.
+Moved the player score comparison inside the game() function.
+Game is working properly inside the console.